I. INTRODUCTION

 Employees are responsible for complying with all safety and health standards that apply to their own actions on the job.
 Specifically, employees shall:

-3. offer safety suggestions to their supervisor or safety committee representative;
+- offer safety suggestions to their supervisor or safety committee representative or emergency task force;

-6. report injuries/occupational illnesses within 24 hours to the immediate supervisor.
+- report injuries/occupational illnesses within 24 hours or when safe to do so to the immediate supervisor.

 D. SAFETY OFFICER

-The Safety Officer shall function as the Safety Program Manager.
+The Safety Officer also shall function as the Safety Program Manager in coordination with Human Resources.
 They shall preserve accident data and all records as required for compliance with state safety and health programs and the Industrial Insurance Law and shall serve as advisor to the Safety Committee.
 Specifically, they shall:

 E. CLAIMS MANAGER

-The designated Claims Manager shall be responsible for the administration of the Industrial Insurance Program as required by Industrial Insurance Law.
+The designated Claims Manager/Human Resources shall be responsible for the administration of the Industrial Insurance Program as required by Industrial Insurance Law.
 Specifically, they shall:

 The Safety Committee shall meet regularly to survey and analyze potential hazards which may affect students and staff.
 This committee shall meet the requirements specified in WAC 296-800-13020.